padmapriya-ganesh/Data-Analytics-Portfolio/PowerBI & Tableau - Menu Optimization/Tableau Dashboard images/README.md

-Here are the 8 dashboards made on Tableau for the project
+Here are the images 8 dashboards made on Tableau for the project